CMed01/portfolio-milestone-4/README.md

             - I can comment on blog articles and workouts.

 - US13: Review contact form submissions
-    - As a super admin, I can access and review form submissions full control and access.
+    - As a super admin, I can access and review form submissions with full control and access.
         - Acceptance criteria
             - I can access all features of the website.
             - I have exclusive access to review contact form submissions.